-Loaded with pineapple, these custardy bar cookies are creamy and refreshing.
+Loaded with pineapple, these easy Pineapple Bars are custardy bar cookies with a creamy and refreshing finish.
 They’re a unique treat with a tropical flavor, best served chilled.

 How It’s Made

-Press it into a 9″ square baking pan and bake for 10 minutes at 350 F.
+- Press the crust mixture into a 9″ square baking pan and bake for 10 minutes at 350 F.

 Expert Tips and FAQs